carbon-io/carbond/docs/guide/testing.rst

 .. todo:: highlight Carbon.io, Test Tube, Carbon Core, etc. in some way

-For testing, Carbon.io comes with a testing framework called Test Tube.
-Test Tube is a generic unit testing framework that comes as part of the Carbon Core.
+For testing, Carbon.io comes with a testing framework called :ref:`test-tube-guide`.  :ref:`test-tube-guide` is a generic unit testing framework that comes as part of the :ref:`carbon-core-docs`.

-Carbond extends Test Tube's HTTP testing facility to provide an easy way to test your Carbond :js:class:`~carbond.Service`\s.
+Carbond extends :ref:`test-tube-guide`\'s HTTP testing facility to provide an easy way to test your Carbond :js:class:`~carbond.Service`\s.

 Service Tests